ott-jax/ott/docs/math.rst

 .. currentmodule:: ott.math
 .. automodule:: ott.math

-The :mod:`ott.math` modules holds low level comptutational primitives that appear in some more advanced optimal transport problems.
+The :mod:`ott.math` module holds low level comptutational primitives that appear in some more advanced optimal transport problems.
 :mod:`ott.math.fixed_point_loop` implements a fixed-point iteration `while` loop that can be automatically differentiated, and which might